-Similar to the front drive line of the Honda Pioneer, the front suspension also plays a significant part in the quality and performance of your ride.
+Like the front drive line of the Honda Pioneer, the front suspension also plays a significant part in your ride’s quality and performance.
 Especially for people who use snow plows or other front-mounted accessories.
-The added weight of these accessories puts further stress on the front suspension components, making suspension springs sag and causing unnecessary wear and tear on other suspension components.
+These accessories’ added weight puts further stress on the front suspension components, making suspension springs sag and causing unnecessary wear and tear on other suspension components.
 Aftermarket front suspension setups like the ones by Fox Shocks and Walker Evans can handle whatever you throw at them.
-And when coupled with an aftermarket Honda Pioneer drive line, will make your machine nearly unstoppable.
+And when coupled with an aftermarket Honda Pioneer drive line, it will make your machine nearly unstoppable.
 So if you want to bulk up your front drive line or need a little something extra in your Honda Pioneer’s front suspension setup, Everything Honda Offroad no doubt carries what you are lacking.